code-not-found/code-not-found.github.io/_posts/jms/2014-10-26-jms-point-to-point-messaging-example-activemq-maven.md

 # ActiveMQ Example

 Let's illustrate the above characteristics by creating a message producer that sends a message containing a first and last name to a queue.
-In turn a message consumer will read the message and transform it into a greeting.
+In turn, a message consumer will read the message and transform it into a greeting.
 The code is very similar to the [JMS Hello World example]({{ site.url }}/jms-hello-world-activemq-maven.html) but contains a few key differences explained below.

 Tools used:
 * ActiveMQ 5.15
 * Maven 3.5

 The code is built and run using [Maven](https://maven.apache.org/){:target="_blank"}.
-Specified below is the Maven POM file which contains the needed dependencies for Logback, JUnit and ActiveMQ.
+Specified below is the Maven POM file which contains the needed dependencies for Logback, JUnit, and ActiveMQ.

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>